In Goa, 54 village councils vow to stop coal trucks passing through their streets

 People fight back

-The Federation of Rainbow Warriors, the group Prabhudessai represents, and the National Fishermen’s Forum, were the first to sense the plans outlined in the government’s 2016 Sagarmala report on developing ports around India and the Master Plan for Mormugao Port of the Ministry of Shipping and the Indian Ports Association.
+The Federation of Rainbow Warriors, the group Prabhudessai represents, and the National Fishworkers’ Forum, were the first to sense the plans outlined in the government’s 2016 Sagarmala report on developing ports around India and the Master Plan for Mormugao Port.
 These groups matched the broad plans outlined in these reports with on-ground coal movement and expansion plans that were unfolding piecemeal.
 In January 2016, they moved the National Green Tribunal against dredging operations at the port.
 They said this posed the risk of inundating the low-lying homes of fishing communities in the port’s vicinity.

 But a month later, the port received environmental clearance for its expansion plans from the Union Ministry of Environment and Forests.
 The ministry had in September 2015 also exempted the port from holding public hearings.